Type system: Optional type systems

 It has been proposed, chiefly by Gilad Bracha, that the choice of type system be made independent of choice of language; that a type system should be a module that can be plugged into a language as needed.
 He believes this is advantageous, because what he calls mandatory type systems make languages less expressive and code more fragile.
 The requirement that the type system does not affect the semantics of the language is difficult to fulfill.

 Optional typing is related to, but distinct from, gradual typing.
 While both typing disciplines can be used to perform static analysis of code (static typing), optional type systems do not enforce type safety at runtime (dynamic typing).

 Polymorphism and types

 The term polymorphism refers to the ability of code (especially, functions or classes) to act on values of multiple types, or to the ability of different instances of the same data structure to contain elements of different types.
-Type systems that allow polymorphism generally do so in order to improve the potential for code re-use: in a language with polymorphism, programmers need only implement a data structure such as a list or an associative array once, rather than once for each type of element with which they plan to use it.
+Type systems that allow polymorphism generally do so to improve the potential for code re-use: in a language with polymorphism, programmers need only implement a data structure such as a list or an associative array once, rather than once for each type of element with which they plan to use it.
 For this reason computer scientists sometimes call the use of certain forms of polymorphism generic programming.
 The type-theoretic foundations of polymorphism are closely related to those of abstraction, modularity and (in some cases) subtyping.